- Undergraduate Studies

 - Iris Marion Young Awards for Political Engagement

 - The Iris Marion Young Awards for Political Engagement

 - Funding Opportunities

 GSWS offers undergraduates opportunities to study gender and sustainability in Italy, to receive credit and/or funding for undertaking independent research projects, or to pursue internships in a variety of sites.
 GSWS also sponsors an academic community, Science in a Gendered World, and two Living Learning Communities (LLCs) for first-year students focusing on Gender and Sexuality or Women and Leadership.

 The Lynne Layton Fellowships, established by Pitt alum Dr. Lynne Layton, offer funding to undergraduate students pursuing internships related to the study of gender and sexuality.
 Successful applicants will receive stipends of $1500 (paid in two installments) for spending a minimum of 6 hours per week on their project or internship, supervised by a GSWS-affiliated faculty member, and will be asked to present about their findings or experience at a GSWS forum.

 In 2020-21, because of COVID restrictions, Layton Fellowships were also used for research internships supporting Pitt's LGBTQ Archives Project and other research projects focused on gender and/or sexuality studies.
 For Spring 2023, the Fellowships will again be used to support internships.

-Applications for Spring 2023 are due via email to email@example.com ASAP.
+Applications for Summer and Fall 2023 are due via email to firstname.lastname@example.org ASAP.
 Information about previous Layton Fellows can be found here.
 For questions about the application process or to consult about internship sites, contact Dr. Frayda Cohen.